Asian Hornet

 The by-catch in these traps will be small compared to the damage caused by the Asian Hornets if the nests are not found.

-Asian Hornets are active between April through to November, with a peak in July through to end of September
+Asian Hornets are active between April through to November, with a peak in July through to the end of September but, of course, may be seen at any time.

 Click here to download the Asian Hornet Identification Asian Hornet Identification sheet.